iic-jku/osic-multitool/README.md

 Using `iic-dffram.sh [parameter list]` provides a wrapper script to set a few parameters correctly (running `iic-dffram.sh` without parameters displays the help screen).

-Here is an example for creating a 32b-wide RAM with 32 entries:
+Here is an example of creating a 32b-wide RAM with 32 entries:

 ```shell
 iic-dffram-install.sh test1